scalabridge/docs/sites/en/learn-to-code/variables.md

 # Return values are new

-most messages return *new* values
+Most methods will return a *new* value

-    fruit = "banana"
+    val fruit = "banana"
-    snack = fruit.upcase
+    val snack = fruit.toUpperCase

 ![fruit-banana-snack-banana](img/fruit-banana-snack-banana.svg)

 `"banana"` and `"BANANA"` are two *different objects* in memory

-# Changing Values

-Most messages do not change the data inside the object.

-    color.upcase
-    color

-But some messages do change the data!

-    color.upcase!
-    color

-This can be dangerous so sometimes those messages end with a BANG (exclamation point).